apache/druid/docs/ingestion/index.md

 In general, ingestion methods that offer best-effort rollup do this because they are either parallelizing ingestion without a shuffling step (which would be required for perfect rollup), or because they are finalizing and publishing segments before all data for a time chunk has been received, which we call _incremental publishing_.
-In both of these cases, records may end up in different segments that are received by different, non-shuffling tasks cannot be rolled up together.
+In both of these cases, records that could theoretically be rolled up may end up in different segments.
 All types of streaming ingestion run in this mode.

 Ingestion methods that guarantee perfect rollup do it with an additional preprocessing step to determine intervals and partitioning before the actual data ingestion stage.
 This preprocessing step scans the entire input dataset, which